RavenSystem/AsusWRT-Merlin/Config/README.md

 nvram commit
 ```

-A reboot is recommened to finish.
+A reboot is recommended when finished.